 This paper describes the development of an audio-visual performance system which applies `reality based interaction' techniques.
 The real-time gestures and sounds of a musician playing an acoustic instrument are tracked and translated into forces which act on a fluid simulation.
 The simulation is visualised and also sonified using granular synthesis.
 Several strategies for linking live performance, fluid behaviour and generated sounds and visuals are discussed.

-Johnston, A.J., Ilsar, A. & Havryliv, M. 2014, 'Evaluating the Performance of a New Gestural Instrument Within an Ensemble', 14th International Conference on New Interfaces for Musical Expression, Goldsmiths University of London, pp. 339-342.View/Download from: UTS OPUS
+Johnston, A.J., Ilsar, A. & Havryliv, M. 2014, 'Evaluating the Performance of a New Gestural Instrument Within an Ensemble', Proceedings of the International Conference on New Interfaces for Musical Expression, New Interfaces for Musical Expression, Creativity and Cognition Workshop, Goldsmiths University of London, pp. 339-342.View/Download from: UTS OPUS

 This paper discusses one particular mapping for a new gestural instrument called the AirSticks.
 This mapping was designed to be used for improvised or rehearsed duos and restricts the performer to only utilising the sound source of one other musician playing an acoustic instrument.
 Several pieces with different musicians were performed and documented, musicians were observed and interviews with these musicians were transcribed.
 In this paper we will examine the thoughts of these musicians to gather a better understanding of how to design effective ensemble instruments of this type.

-Ferguson, S.J., Johnston, A. & Murray-Leslie, A. 2014, 'Methodologies with fashion acoustics Live on Stage!', 14th International Conference on New Interfaces for Musical Expression, Goldsmiths, University of London, pp. 1-4.View/Download from: UTS OPUS
+Ferguson, S.J., Johnston, A. & Murray-Leslie, A. 2014, 'Methodologies with fashion acoustics Live on Stage!', Proceedings of the International Conference on New Interfaces for Musical Expression, New Interfaces for Musical Expression, Creativity and Cognition Workshop, Goldsmiths, University of London, pp. 1-4.View/Download from: UTS OPUS

 Tan, C.T., Johnston, A., Bluff, A., Ferguson, S. & Ballard, K.J.
-2014, 'Retrogaming as visual feedback for speech therapy', Proceeding SA'14 SIGGRAPH Asia 2014 Mobile Graphics and Interactive Applications, SIGGRAPH Asia 2014 Mobile Graphics and Interactive Applications, ACM, Shenzen Convention & Exhibition Center.View/Download from: UTS OPUS or Publisher's site
+2014, 'Retrogaming as visual feedback for speech therapy', Proceeding SA'14 SIGGRAPH Asia 2014 Mobile Graphics and Interactive Applications, International Conference on Computer Graphics and Interactive Techniques in Australasia and Southeast Asia, ACM, Shenzen Convention & Exhibition Center.View/Download from: UTS OPUS or Publisher's site

 A key problem in speech therapy is the motivation of patients in repetitive vocalization tasks.
 One important task is the vocalization of vowels.
 We present a novel solution by incorporating formant speech analysis into retro games to enable intrinsic motivation in performing the vocalization tasks in a fun and accessible manner.
 The visuals in the retro games also provide a simple and instantaneous feedback mechanism to the patients' vocalization performance.
 We developed an accurate and efficient formant recognition system to continuously recognize vowel vocalizations in real time.
 We implemented the system into two games, Speech Invaders and Yak-man, published on the iOS App Store in order to perform an initial public trial.
 We present the development to inform like-minded researchers who wish to incorporate real-time speech recognition in serious games.